+HolderType

+The HolderType definition is a simple holder type for inclusion of elements and attributes from external namespaces.
+This separate type is used as an alternative to inline ANY definitions as a workaround to XML parsing bugs in the Libxml2 library used by many command line tools.

+Figure 8 – HolderType.

-8Interface Versioning
+Interface Versioning

 Versioning within the NSI suite of protocols utilizes Internet Assigned Numbers Authority (IANA) MIME Media Types as a standard mechanism for distinguishing between releases of each protocol.
 For the REST protocol specifications based on HTTP these media types are used directly in the protocol via the Content-Type and Accept header parameters, where in other cases the values are used in a protocol version field.
 Which of the two mechanisms are used is left up to the protocol profile itself.
 For example, the current NSI CS 2.0 profile [OGF NSI-CS] utilizes SOAP over HTTP as a transport that has a standard MIME Media Type of “application/soap+xml”.
-We have created a custom Media Type for the NSI CS 2.0 SOAP profile to distinguish this protocol, however, it is only used in the protocolVersion field of the SOAP header and not the Content-Type field of the HTTP header that still remains “application/soap+xml”. below enumerates the MIME Media Types defined for versions of the NSI protocol suite, and the specific protocol interface role the NSA supports.
-An NSA will populate values in the interface elements (InterfaceType) of their NSA Discovery document.
+We have created a custom Media Type for the NSI CS 2.0 SOAP profile to distinguish this protocol, however, it is only used in the protocolVersion field of the SOAP header and not the Content-Type field of the HTTP header that still remains “application/soap+xml”.

+Table 3 below enumerates the MIME Media Types defined for versions of the NSI protocol suite, and the specific protocol interface role the NSA supports.
+An NSA will populate values in the interface elements (InterfaceType) of their NSA Description Document.